-SEBASTIAN ROCHFORD/PAMELIA KURSTIN
+SEBASTIAN ROCHFORD / PAMELIA KURSTIN

-Pamelia is arguably the most accomplished Theremin player of her generation, as witnessed by Bob Moog in the quote above.
-By fully embracing her own playing techniques along with technology as a processing tool, she has arrived at a unique sound for the instrument, blowing all preconceptions of what a Theremin should sound like back into the schlock 1950’s sci-fi films where they belong.
+Arguably the most accomplished Theremin player of her generation, as witnessed by Bob Moog in the quote above.
+By fully embracing her own playing techniques along with technology as a processing tool, she has arrived at a unique sound for the instrument, blowing all preconceptions of what a Theremin should sound like, back into the schlock 1950’s sci-fi films where they belong.
 Her sound ranges from the ‘sacred to the profane’, and visits every point in between, by turns beautiful and ethereal, ferociously aggressive and always alien and unquantifiable.
 She has recorded and played live with artists such as David Byrne, John Zorn, Foetus, Sebastien Tellier and Bela Fleck & the Flecktones.
 She has previously released a solo album ‘Thinking Out Loud’ (Tzadik).